Bithero-Agency/serialize-d/readme.md

 serialize-d is a data serialization provider.

+Notice: serialize-d is deprecated and will NOT recieve further updates; please switch to [ninox-d_data](https://github.com/Bithero-Agency/ninox.d-data)

 ## License

 The code in this repository is licensed under AGPL-3.0-or-later; for more details see the `LICENSE` file in the repository.